10darts/documentation/reference/android/client/inotifications.rst

 .. java:method:: public RemoteViews getCustomNotificationLargeView(Notification notification, Context context)
    :outertype: INotifications

-   you should also return a view on getCustomNotificationSmallView if you need to load some data could be done later, return immediately override if you want to provide your large custom notification view when expanded
+   You should also return a view on getCustomNotificationSmallView if you need to load some data could be done later, return immediately override if you want to provide your large custom notification view when expanded.

    :param notification:
    :param context: